Updated and effective as of 03-23-20

 Regrade requests should be submitted through the regrade request form on Gradescope.
 Requests for a regrade must be made within 48 hours of when the assignment is returned.
 Due to the time consuming nature of regrades, requests submitted later will not be regraded.
 Requests will only be honored if there is an error in the grade calculation or a correct answer was mistakenly marked as incorrect.
 Regrade requests made on the basis of grading being too harsh will not be recognized.
 Please note that by submitting a regrade request, your entire assignment may be regraded and you may potentially lose points.
 Therefore, you should attend office hours to ask a member of the teaching team about your grading feedback before submitting a regrade request.

-No grades will be changed after the final project presentations.
+No grades will be changed after Wednesday, April 29 at 2:00pm.

 Grades can only be changed by the instructor.
 Teaching Assistants cannot